Skip to Main Content

 Skip to content

-IWA Diversity & Social Justice Collections: Fighting for Social Justice
+IWA Civil Rights & Community Organizing Collections: Fighting for Justice

 Purpose

-The Fighting for Social Justice section of this guide provides a sample of Iowa Women's Archives collections that engage with social justice struggles of the past and present.
-In particular, it highlights the Latinx and LGBTQ collections that speak to ongoing efforts toward racial and social justice.
+The Fighting for Justice section of this guide provides a sample of Iowa Women's Archives collections that engage with social struggles over civil rights in the past and present.
+In particular, it highlights the Latinx and LGBTQ collections that speak to ongoing efforts toward racial equality and fair treatment.
 All of our struggles are connected.
-This guide also features collections that include material on the anti-racist work of individuals, communities, and organizations, as well as other efforts to confront issues of race and racism.
+This guide also features collections that include material on the work of individuals, communities, and organizations to confront issues of race and racism.

 Specialized projects: